Mark Brantley: Political career

 Brantley serves as a member of the National Assembly, representing the conservative, Nevis-based Concerned Citizens' Movement.
-He serves as the Minister of Foreign Affairs in the St. Christopher and Nevis Federal Government.
+He served as the Minister of Foreign Affairs in the St. Christopher and Nevis Federal Government from 2015 until 2022.
 He was formerly the Deputy Premier of the Nevis Island Administration and held the portfolio of Minister of Tourism, Health, Culture, Youth, Sports, and Community Development in that government.
-From 2007-2015 he served as the Leader of the Opposition in the National Assembly.
+From 2007-2015 he served as the leader of the opposition in the National Assembly.
 He hosts a weekly two hour political talk-show on VON Radio 860AM.

 On 29 October 2017, Nevis Premier and Leader of the CCM Vance Amory stepped down, with Brantley winning the leadership roles at the CCM party convention.
-On 18 December 2017 his party won the election, allowing him to retain his role as the Premier of Nevis.
+On 18 December 2017 his party won the election.
+He became the fourth Premier of Nevis on 19 December 2017.

 He led his party to victory in the 2017 Nevis Island Assembly election, with the CCM winning 4 of the 5 seats.
 He currently serves as the Premier of Nevis with a number of ministry roles on the Nevis Island Administration.

-He was appointed as Leader of the Opposition in the National Assembly on 10 October 2022.
+He was appointed as leader of the opposition in the National Assembly on 10 October 2022.